hardik01shah/DenseReconstructionTools/docs/third-party-tools/monorec.rst

 Inference
 ---------

-The `example-tumvi <example-tumvi>`_ folder can be used to test the forward pass using the tum-vi dataloader.
+The `example-tumvi <https://github.com/RobotVisionHKA/MonoRec/blob/main/example-tumvi>`_ folder can be used to test the forward pass using the tum-vi dataloader.
 The `test_monorec.py <https://github.com/RobotVisionHKA/MonoRec/blob/main/example-tumvi/test_monorec.py>`_ script can be used to test inference on an entire dataset i.e. with multiple sequences, and the `test_monorec_seq.py <https://github.com/RobotVisionHKA/MonoRec/blob/main/example-tumvi/test_monorec_seq.py>`_